mariokerciku/wiki-daprworkshop/Lab-9-Deploying-to-Azure-Kubernetes-Service.md

 and verify in the output of the last command that the new images are available, with the name of the registry prepended, for example `daprworkshopcontainerregistry.azurecr.io/catalog:latest`.

 ## Pushing images to container registry
 It is now easy to push the images to the registry.
 You are already logged in and the containers have the `latest` tag already.
-You can change the tag to be a specific version if you want to.
+You can change the tag to a specific version if you want to.
 ```cmd
 docker push $LOGIN_SERVER/catalog:latest
 docker push $LOGIN_SERVER/ordering:latest